JANVI2411/Patent-AI-LLM/README.md

 * "This invention relates to..."
 * "The prior art fails to address..."

 This means rag-based retrieval using terms like "emerging" or "innovative" is unreliable.
-Patents don’t label themselves that way.

 ### 2. Post-Retrieval LLM Analysis for Novelty Detection